drodsou/mdbookgen/README.md

 from book root run `mdbookgen' and the chapters in /chapters folder willl be merged into `/public/index.html` using the layout in `/public/theme/layout.js'

+# vscode live server extension

+use live server extension to open index.html and see changes in real time

 # vscode renumber folder extension

 to move .md files around the `Renumber folder` VS Code extension may be helpful: